zunayed/django_docker_foundation_template/README.md

     $ vagrant up

-This should take a few minutes since its downloading a VM
+This should take a few minutes since it's downloading a VM

     $ vagrant ssh